Builder68/OpenEarlyMacsRAMexpansion/README.md

 ### •	Soldering piggyback sockets

-This is the easiest method and can be reversed.
+This is the easiest method.
 Solder DIP sockets onto specific ICs (U5-11F, U5-11G, U12E, U13E, and U4F for the auxiliary board) on the logic board.
 Then, the boards connect through male pin headers to these sockets. *This task requires a certain degree of soldering expertise.
 Ensure that all pins from the DIP sockets are soldered securely and double-check the continuity between the base of the IC leg and the top of the pin socket.*

 ### • Relocating ICs to the expansion boards

-Alternatively, relocate those ICs to the expansion boards and install pin header sockets directly onto the logic board to make the connection with male pin headers soldered to the boards.
-It is highly recommended to use the rounded or machined type for both the pin header sockets (female) and the pin headers.
+Alternatively, you can use extra long pin header sockets like the ones used by the Mac’s-a-Million board by Sophisticated Circuits and relocate the mentioned ICs on the expansion board.

-### • Resitor Arrays RP2 & RP3
+### • Resistor Arrays RP2 & RP3

-Additionally, resistor arrays RP2 and RP3 must be removed from the logic board, and at least 4 to 6 signals (standard mode, depending the Mac model is 512 or 128) need to be collected through cables soldered to specific points on the logic board and brought to the expansion board using DIP connectors.
+Additionally, resistor arrays RP2 and RP3 must be removed from the logic board, and 6 signals need to be collected through bodge cables.

 ## THE RAM REFRESH CONFIGURATOR

 This versatile tiny board offers several handy features:

-•	Intervene /CAS signals, handle RAM address bus and select between 3 refresh cycles modes: Standard, Mac Plus, 1024 cycles (experimental).
+•	Intervene /CAS signals, handle RAM address bus and reconfigure the number of refresh cycles to give maximum compatability with FPM RAM ICs of 512 cycles.

 •	Disable the RAM expansion board trough a DIP switch, allowing to remove completely the expansion board and quickly restore the memory stock configuration.